enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-text-manipulation/step3.md

 -----------

+#### C) Count the number of words for each section of Divina Commedia

-#### C) Create a file containing three lines: the first one contains number of words found in the Inferno Section, the second one the number of words in Purgatorio, the third one the number of words for Paradiso
+Create a file containing three lines: the first one contains number of words found in the Inferno Section, the second one the number of words in Purgatorio, the third one the number of words for Paradiso

 Hint: use the **wc** command and output redirection